King Sheikh Nawaf Al-Ahmed Al-Jaber Al-Sabah

 As Minister of Social Affairs and Labor from April 20th, 1991, His Highness stressed the concept of social work and proved to be the best advocate for the welfare of women and children.
 His Highness established a specialized hospital for the elderly within the compound of the social care homes providing for the care and comfort of the residents.
 As Deputy Chief of the National Guard from October 16th, 1994, His Highness took a great deal of interest in the religious, cultural, artistic and social activities of the National Guard personnel.
 His Highness raised the standard of medical services for the National Guard and encouraged young people to enlist.
 His Highness Sheikh Nawaf sent many National Guard personnel on educational and advanced military courses.

 On 26 October 2003, an Amiri Decree elevated Deputy Prime Minister and Interior Minister Shaykh Nawaf al-Ahmed al-Jaber al-Sabah to First Deputy Prime Minister and Interior Minister.
-Shaykh Nawaf is a half-brother of both the Amir and the Prime Minister, though all three had different mothers.
-There were two other DPMs: the Defense Minister, who is also a member of the ruling family, and the Minister of State for Cabinet Affairs and Minister of State for National Assembly Affairs, who is not.
+Shaykh Nawaf was a half-brother of both the Amir and the Prime Minister, though all three had different mothers.
+There were two other DPMs: the Defense Minister, who was also a member of the ruling family, and the Minister of State for Cabinet Affairs and Minister of State for National Assembly Affairs, who was not.
 In practice, Shaykh Nawaf was already functioning as de facto First DPM.
 This move cemented the authority of Prime Minister Shaykh Sabah al-Ahmed al-Jaber al-Sabah.
 For one thing, it underscores the separation of the position of Prime Minister from that of Crown Prince.
 From independence until July 2003, the Crown Prince was always Prime Minister.
 Until being named Prime Minister in July, Shaykh Sabah was First DPM and Foreign Minister.
 It also strengthened the hold of the Jaber branch of the ruling family.

-Loyalty and bloodline appear to be his selling points: he presents no threat to Shaykh Sabah, and is not generally seen as a prospective Amir.
+Loyalty and bloodline appear to be his selling points: he presents no threat to Shaykh Sabah, and was not generally seen as a prospective Amir.
 Elevating him helps to keep at bay the elder shaykhs of the Salem line, without unduly threatening the younger generation.
 The Amir must be a direct descendant of Mubarak the Great, but in practice all rulers since Mubarak have come from the lineage of only two of his sons, Jaber and Salem, and almost always alternately.
-The aged and ailing Crown Prince is a Salem, as are National Guard Commander Shaykh Salem al-Ali al-Salem al-Sabah -- who actually outranks the Prime Minister in the protocol of state -- and Chairman of the National Committee for Missing and POW Affairs Shaykh Salem Sabah al-Salem al-Sabah, who outranks Nawaf.
-Foreign Minister Shaykh Dr. Mohammed Sabah al-Salem al-Sabah, Shaykh Salem's younger half-brother, is widely seen as a leading candidate for the top spot.
+The aged and ailing Crown Prince was a Salem, as are National Guard Commander Shaykh Salem al-Ali al-Salem al-Sabah -- who actually outranks the Prime Minister in the protocol of state -- and Chairman of the National Committee for Missing and POW Affairs Shaykh Salem Sabah al-Salem al-Sabah, who outranks Nawaf.
+Foreign Minister Shaykh Dr. Mohammed Sabah al-Salem al-Sabah, Shaykh Salem's younger half-brother, was widely seen as a leading candidate for the top spot.

 When Shaykh Saad abdicated in favor of Shaykh Sabah, the positions of both the Crown Prince and the Prime Minister would need to be filled.
-The amirship had traditionally alternated between the Jaber and Salem branches of the Al-Sabah family; however, this is merely an historical coincidence.
+The amirship had traditionally alternated between the Jaber and Salem branches of the Al-Sabah family; however, this was merely an historical coincidence.
 There were, in fact, few potential candidates for either position from the Salem branch, although Foreign Minister Shaykh Dr. Mohammed Al-Salem Al-Sabah, who has a Ph.D. in Economics from Harvard University, was a notable exception.
 Shaykh Dr. Mohammed, the leading figure among the younger generation of Al-Sabah, was considered by many to have the experience and vision necessary to lead Kuwait in the twenty-first century.
-One other (unlikely) candidate from the Salem branch is Shaykh Ali Salem Al-Ali Al-Salem Al-Sabah, the son of National Guard Chief Shaykh Salem Al-Ali and a former Minister of Communications and Minister of Finance; he did not currently hold a government position.
+One other (unlikely) candidate from the Salem branch was Shaykh Ali Salem Al-Ali Al-Salem Al-Sabah, the son of National Guard Chief Shaykh Salem Al-Ali and a former Minister of Communications and Minister of Finance; he did not currently hold a government position.

 The other leading candidates for the positions of Crown Prince and Prime Minister are from the Ahmed line of the Jaber branch.
-One candidate is Deputy Chief of the National Guard Shaykh Mishal Al-Ahmed Al-Jaber Al-Sabah, who some said would in any case be "the real strong man" behind Shaykh Nawaf if the latter was appointed to either position.
+One candidate was Deputy Chief of the National Guard Shaykh Mishal Al-Ahmed Al-Jaber Al-Sabah, who some said would in any case be "the real strong man" behind Shaykh Nawaf if the latter was appointed to either position.
 Energy Minister Shaykh Ahmed Al-Fahd Al-Ahmed Al-Jaber Al-Sabah was also rumored to be a potential candidate.
 Shaykh Ahmed had expended considerable effort to build support both within the ruling family and among Kuwaiti society more broadly; however, at 42, many considered him too young for either position.

 First Deputy Prime Minister and Minister of Interior Shaykh Nawaf Al-Ahmed Al-Jaber Al-Sabah was one candidate from the Ahmed line of the Jaber branch, though some thought that Shaykh Nawaf was "weak" and was "not a decision maker."
 But Shaykh Nawaf would be acceptable to the Salem branch due to his close relationship with Shaykh Saad.
-Shaykh Nawaf was widely viewed as disengaged and ineffective and as Amir, Shaykh Sabah is certain to exercise his rights and authorities under the Kuwaiti constitution which stipulates that the "Amir shall exercise his powers through his Ministers," and "The Prime Minister and the Ministers shall be collectively (and individually) responsible to the Amir."
+Shaykh Nawaf was widely viewed as disengaged and ineffective and as Amir, Shaykh Sabah was certain to exercise his rights and authorities under the Kuwaiti constitution which stipulates that the "Amir shall exercise his powers through his Ministers," and "The Prime Minister and the Ministers shall be collectively (and individually) responsible to the Amir."

 After meeting with senior family members the evening of 07 February 2006, the Amir appointed his half-brother and former Minister of Interior Shaykh Nawaf Al-Ahmed Al-Jaber Al-Sabah as Crown Prince, and his nephew and former Minister of Amiri Diwan Affairs (a non-Cabinet ministerial position) Shaykh Nasser Mohammed Al-Ahmed Al-Jaber Al-Sabah as Prime Minister.
 The appointments give the already dominant Al-Jaber branch of the ruling family, specifically the Al-Ahmed line, control of the country's top three posts and may end -- many speculate for good -- the historical alternation of the amirship between the Jaber and Salem branches of the ruling family.
 The advantage of continued separation was that it allowed the Crown Prince to avoid the "day-to-day problems of Parliament"; on the other hand, relinking the two positions would give the Prime Minister the protections afforded constitutionally to the Crown Prince.